We’re experts at bringing degraded land and water back to life.

 Canada is the envy of other countries because we have an abundance of wild places and wild species to connect with.
 Like us, some visitors come to harvest wildlife for food.
 Others enjoy them through the lens of a camera or binoculars.

-Conserving the natural habitat that remains is the important first step in protecting wildlife.
-We support landowners who are committed to safeguarding habitat on their land.
+- Save habitat by supporting landowners who are committed to safeguarding habitat on their land.
 We encourage sustainable practices in agriculture and resource industries.
-We collaborate with governments and special interest groups to push for regulations that protect habitat.

-What does the loss of natural areas and biodiversity really mean for wildlife and for Canadians?
+- Research the loss of natural areas and biodiversity and what that really means for wildlife and for Canadians?
 Our scientists are driven to answer that question every day.
 They are also hard at work to help find the best solutions for habitat loss, wildlife loss and environmental challenges.
 Science is behind everything we do.